Brent Laing: Career

 The new Koe team represented Alberta at the 2015 Tim Hortons Brier, but missed the playoffs, going 6-5 in the round robin.
 The team had more success at the 2016 Tim Hortons Brier, which they won, by defeating Newfoundland and Labrador (Gushue) in the final.
-The team represented Canada at the 2016 World Men's Curling Championship, where they won the gold medal, defeating Denrmark's Rasmus Stjerne in the final.
+The team represented Canada at the 2016 World Men's Curling Championship, where they won the gold medal, defeating Denmark's Rasmus Stjerne in the final.
 The team represented Team Canada at the 2017 Tim Hortons Brier, but lost to Gushue in the final in a re-match of the previous Brier.
 The following season, the team won the 2017 Canadian Olympic Curling Trials, and represented Canada at the 2018 Winter Olympics, but fell short of the podium after losing in the bronze medal game to Switzerland's Peter de Cruz rink.
 Later that season, it was announced that Laing would return to playing out of his home province of Ontario, and would join the John Epping rink as his second.
 In his first season as a member of the Epping rink, the team lost in the 2019 Tim Hortons Brier Wild Card game.

 Ryan Fry joined the Epping team at third for the 2019–20 season, with Camm and Laing moving to second and lead and Savill leaving the team.
 They had a strong start to the year, winning both the Stu Sells Oakville Tankard and the 2019 AMJ Campbell Shorty Jenkins Classic.
 They had a semifinal finish at the Masters, the first Grand Slam of the season.
 They missed the playoffs at the next two slams, the Tour Challenge and the National after going 1–3 at both.
 Team Epping posted a 6–2 record en route to winning the 2019 Canada Cup in Leduc, Alberta.
 This win qualified them to represent Team Canada along with five other Canadian teams at the 2020 Continental Cup where they lost 22.5–37.5 to the Europeans.
 They had a strong showing at the Canadian Open where they made it all the way to the final where they lost to the Brad Jacobs rink.
 At the 2020 Ontario Tankard, they completed their undefeated run throughout the week with an 8–3 win over Glenn Howard.
 Representing Ontario at the 2020 Tim Hortons Brier, they finished the championship pool with a 7–4 record and in a four way tie for fourth place.
 They defeated Team Wild Card (Mike McEwen) in the first tiebreaker before losing to Northern Ontario (Brad Jacobs) in the second and being eliminated from contention.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.